philips-software/philips-backstage-plugins/workspaces/confluence/plugins/search-confluence-backend/README.md

   auth:
     token: ${Your PAT Token}
   category:
-#   provide the list of spaces you want to indexed
+# provide the list of categories you want to use to find spaces that will be indexed
 # example
 # - space1
 # - space2